 Guar gum is taken medically for people with digestive issues such as Crohn’s disease and IBS.
 Because it’s high in soluble fibre, Guar gum can lower cholesterol and helps to maintain your blood sugar level.

 Using that much Guar gum in foods would completely destroy whatever sauce you are making, so it’s nothing to be concerned about.
 Like Xanthan gum it’s not poisonness, just a very strong thickener.

 Guar gum is almost as powerful as Xanthan gum and gives a great mouthfeel to sauces.

 After testing, I was surprised to find that the texture of the sauce blended with Guar gum was much better than the Xanthan gum.
 Guar gum can be a great substitute for people who don’t want to use Xanthan gum.

-It’s also used in used in ice cream products to slow the formation of ice crystals which means extra smooth ice cream and sorbets.
+It’s also used in ice cream products to slow the formation of ice crystals which means extra smooth ice cream and sorbets.